 Graph databases store relations but not as in the traditional sense.
 Relations are represented by edges between nodes, both can be supplemented by properties.
 They are typically used where the relations are more important than the data itself.

 NoSQL database management systems are becoming more popular due to new requirements where relational database management systems fall short.
 This is typically the case where volumes of data are large and where data does not necessarily follow a relational data model.
 NoSQL database management systems allow for performant processing and horizontal scalability at the cost of consistency.
-Even though NoSQL and relational database models where built for different goals, functional differences seem to decrease where typical NoSQL features make it into relational database systems (as PostgresSQL) and vice versa.
+Even though NoSQL and relational database models were built for different goals, functional differences seem to decrease where typical NoSQL features make it into relational database systems and vice versa.

 Makris, Antonios, Konstantinos Tserpes, Vassiliki Andronikou, and Dimosthenis Anagnostopoulos.
 2016.
 "A Classification of Nosql Data Stores Based on Key Design Characteristics."
 Procedia Computer Science 97:94--103.